Is someone hurting you, or treating you badly?

 - self-harm/self-neglect: when you don't look after yourself or harm yourself

 For more information, download the Adult Protection Leaflet or the Easy Read version.
 A poster is also available for download.
 All this information will be available in public buildings across Fife.
-If your organisation requires further paper copies of the leaflet/poster, please get in touch with Shona Davidson on the details provided below.
+If your organisation requires further paper copies of the leaflet/poster, please get in touch with Shona McEwan at the details provided below.

 Where can harm happen?